Topological Alignment of Shared Vision-Language Embedding Space: DATASETS AND EXPERIMENTAL DETAILS

 \paragraph{Models.} For multilingual text encoding, we adopt XLM-RoBERTa~\citep{conneau2019unsupervised}.
 We use the CLIP (ViT-B/32) image encoder~\citep{radford2021learning}.
 When comparing MCLIP and ToMCLIP, the backbone architecture, optimizer, and learning-rate schedule are identical unless otherwise noted.
 We set the batch size to $256$, following MCLIP~\citep{carlsson2022cross}.
 ToMCLIP($L_{\text{dm}}$), ToMCLIP($L_{\text{ta}}$), and ToMCLIP denote models trained with the proposed total loss \(L_{\text{total}}\) using coefficients \((\alpha,\beta,\gamma)=(1,0.01,0)\), \((1,0,0.01)\), and \((1,0.01,0.01)\), respectively.
 To construct a sparse graph, let $DM$ denote the pairwise distance matrix; we set $\epsilon = \text{mean}(DM) - 0.5*\text{std}(DM)$, computed separately for each point cloud.
 For the sliced Wasserstein distance, we use $p=2$ and average over $50$ random projection directions.

 \paragraph{Training and Evaluation.} We train under two data regimes: full-data (all available subset entries) and a 1\% low-resource setting.
 We report zero-shot CIFAR-100 classification across 13 languages using top-1/5/10.
 All preprocessing, tokenization settings, batch sizes, learning rates, and early stopping are the same as MCLIP~\citep{carlsson2022cross}, except for the loss function, which includes our topology-alignment objective.
-The results are from a single training run, consistent with standard research practices~\citep{radford2021learning, carlsson2022cross, chen2023mclip, yang2024embracing}.
-For the 1\% low-resource setting, this work reports the mean over three independent runs.